 Admire the famous big wall Trollveggen or hike the Romsdalseggen Ridge.
 The Romsdal area is regarded as a Mecca for hiking, climbing and skiing.
 The Romsdaleggen Ridge starts and ends in Åndalsnes, and is a day tour with magnificent views over the Romsdalsfjord, the Trollveggen wall and Romsdalshorn.

 On the Atlantic Road, you can drive across bridges and rock-filles from island to island right out to the ocean’s edge.
 The road stretches between the fishing village of Bud and Kristiansund.
 From Molde, follow RV64 to Elnesvågen and the continue to the fishing village Bud.
-It is easy to park your car in one of the many lay-bys and walk a few metres to the smooth coastal rocks and some excellent fishing spots.
+It is easy to park your car in one of the many lay-bys and walk a few meters to the smooth coastal rocks and some excellent fishing spots.
 Family friendly paths are made several places; in Bud, at Farstad and Vevang.
 A stone's throw or two to the west the shipping lane crosses the notorious waters of Hustadvika, which conceal innumerable wrecks.
 This is also where you find the idyllic fishing village of Håholmen.

-Explore Eikesdalen Valley with its dramatic nature and the Mardalsfossen Waterfall that cascades 297 metres down into the valley, making it the fourth highest waterfall in the world (the whole waterfall is 655 metres).
+Explore Eikesdalen Valley with its dramatic nature and the Mardalsfossen Waterfall that cascades 297 meters down into the valley, making it the fourth highest waterfall in the world (the whole waterfall is 655 meters).
 The waterfall is an impressive sight in the period when the water is released by the hydroelectricity company - from 20 June to 20 August each year.
 The walk up to the waterfall takes about 45 minutes.

 The scenic Aursjøvegen Road (toll road) goes from Eikesdalen Valley over to the Sunndalsøra Valley, and is an incredible drive.
 Some may say that this road is even wilder than Trollstigen.
-The highest point lies at 862 metres above sea level.
+The highest point lies at 862 meters above sea level.
 The road is open from June to October/November.

 View all listings for this area